Emmanuel-Croydon/ProPresenter-Library-Wrapper-PS/README.md

 ## SETTING UP YOUR LIBRARY REPOSITORY:

-Please use the following repository structure:
+If you are using Pro6, please use the following repository structure:

 ROOT<br>
 |___Config Templates<br>